Ryuto00/DarkSoul_RPG/README.md

 - Default consumables:
   - **Health Flask** — restores 3 HP.
   - **Mana Vial** — restores 10 MP.
-  - **Speed Tonic** — grants a temporary “Haste” buff that speeds up attack/dash/skill cooldown recovery.
+  - **Haste Draught** — grants a temporary "Haste" buff that speeds up attack/dash/skill cooldown recovery.
 A HUD label appears while it is active.
+  - **Skyroot Elixir** — Higher jumps and triple-jump for 12s.
+  - **Cavern Brew** — +25% stamina for 30s.
+Bar glows green.
-- Consumables can also be refilled instantly from the debugger menu (F5 ➜ “Refill Consumables”).
+- Consumables can also be refilled instantly from the debugger menu (F5 ➜ "Refill Consumables").

 ### Debugger menu

 Press `F4` (or `F5`) at any time during gameplay to open the debugger overlay.
 From there you can:

 - Toggle God Mode, Infinite Mana, and Zero Cooldown without remembering individual hotkeys.
-- Jump directly to the boss room, teleport to any room via a level picker, or close the menu.
+- Jump directly to any room via a level picker, or close the menu.
 - Enable/disable enemy vision rays to visualize their current line-of-sight target.
 - Instantly refill all consumable slots for quick testing of the hotbar interactions.
+- Spawn items and equipment directly into inventory.

 ## Gameplay notes